shawnbmccarthy/oso-flask/Exercise.md

 ### Exercise 6: add item to cart

-This exercise is similar to `Exercise 2`, but we are adding a product to the cart
+This exercise is similar to `Exercise 2`, the difference being we are adding a product to the cart

 ### Exercise 7:

-This exercise is similar to `Exercise 2`, but we are removing an item from the cart
+This exercise is similar to `Exercise 2`, the difference being we are removing an item from the cart

 ## Shop